-The International consultant will work closely with government counterparts especially the Department of Petroleum and Energy (DPE) to undertake the review of existing policies and develop appropriate policy recommendations that cover, financial incentives and other regulatory mechanisms for community-scale pv solar mini-grids in PNG such as grants, preferential tax regimes, low-interest loans, power purchase prices that ensure profitability, etc. The consultant will work under the overall guidance of the DPE Acting Director for Energy Policy and the direct supervision of the UNDP's head of portfolio on energy, environment, climate change and disaster risk reductions with the assistance of the FREAGER Project Manager.
+The National Expert will assist the International Consultant to work closely with government counterparts especially the Department of Petroleum and Energy (DPE) to undertake the review of existing policies and develop appropriate policy recommendations that cover, financial incentives and other regulatory mechanisms for community-scale pv solar mini-grids in PNG such as grants, preferential tax regimes, low-interest loans, power purchase prices that ensure profitability, etc. The consultant will work under the overall guidance of the DPE Acting Director for Energy Policy and the direct supervision of the UNDP's head of portfolio on energy, environment, climate change and disaster risk reductions with the assistance of the FREAGER Project Manager.